pivotiiii/hourglass/README.md

 - The **Exit** menu command asks to close all the running timer windows if the **Prompt on exit** option is on.
 - The **Pause all** menu command pauses all the running timers.
 - The **Resume all** menu command resumes all the paused timers.
+- The pause sign is shown over the notification icon if at least one timer is paused.

 ### Timer Windows